Skip to content

 2. Treat workflows as entry UX, not truth

 Slash commands are convenient entrypoints.
-Artifact truth, routing truth, and task truth still live in the standards layer.
+Artifact truth, routing truth, and task truth still live in content/standards/.

 3. Use the repo through stable commands